 What are the benefits of a Pikler Triangle?

-A kids climbing frame not only encourages children to climb, slide, jump and move but is also helps develop gross motor skills, which support balance, creativity, co-ordination and grip strength.
+A kids climbing frame and slide not only encourages children to climb, slide, jump and move but is also helps develop gross motor skills, which support balance, creativity, co-ordination and grip strength.

 Gross motor (physical) skills are those which require whole body movement and which involve the large (core stabilising) muscles, such as climbing.